-When to Worry About Back Pain and When Not To
+When to Worry About seeking Back Pain Treatment and When Not To

-There are several risk factors where one might experience back pain.
+There are several risk factors where one might experience severe pain that requires back pain treatment.
 However, back pain is prevalent that it might occur even if you do not have any risk factor.

 “Red flags” are warning signs that you should be watching out for the most regarding your back pain.
-Look out for the following signs that suggest your back pain isn’t just the typical annoyance that will go away in a few weeks:
+Look out for the following signs that suggest your back pain requires treatment and isn’t just the typical annoyance that will go away in a few weeks:

 - Sudden weakness experienced in the leg or foot

 - Constant pain that doesn’t go away even when you’re just resting or lying down, and disrupts your sleep regularly.
 It could also be pain that’s only gotten worse from when it first presented

 - Numbness in the legs or around the pelvic area

 - Sudden onset of bladder or bowel problems

 - Pain that worsens when partaking in physical activity

 - Pain in the spine area, right around your ribs